joseavel/Mp3Player/README.md

 - loads the songs folder if it exist and display the songs in it
 - you are able to click the song you want to play

+A play button:
+- allows you to play and pause a song.